MayoCalc / Blog / Health

 Basal metabolic rate (BMR) accounts for 60-75% of your daily burn.
 This is the energy your body uses just to keep you alive: breathing, circulating blood, maintaining body temperature, and running your organs.
 Even if you lay in bed all day, your body would still burn this many calories.

-The thermic effect of food (TEF) accounts for about 10% of your daily burn.
-This is the energy your body uses to digest, absorb, and process the food you eat.
+Thermic effect of food (TEF): about 10% of your daily burn goes to digesting food.
+Your body uses energy to break down and process the food you eat.
 Protein has the highest thermic effect (20-30% of its calories are used in digestion), followed by carbs (5-10%) and fat (0-3%).

 Physical activity accounts for 15-30% of your daily burn.
 This includes both intentional exercise and non-exercise activity like walking around the office, doing chores, or fidgeting (sometimes called NEAT, or non-exercise activity thermogenesis).